 Since the Government cuts began in 2010, we have had to cut millions of pounds year after year.
 In the last four years we have already cut £116 million and we are now required to make further cuts of £49 million by 2019.
 This means that we will not be able to afford to provide many of the services we currently do.

 Derby’s Big Conversation is about exploring the challenges facing the city due to the cuts in funding to public sector service providers.
 It is also about developing a strong and meaningful long-term vision for Derby.

 To overcome these challenges, we want to get everyone talking.
-The Big Conversation will be a partnership between public, private, voluntary and faith organisations as well as our many diverse communities.
+The Big Conversation will continue to be a partnership between public, private, voluntary and faith organisations as well as our many diverse communities.

 We want to make sure everyone has the opportunity to influence these decisions by inviting you to tell us which services are the most important to you, your family and your community.

-We've published our Revenue Budget Proposals document in preparation for finalising the 2015/16 budget.
-This document outlines the main proposals for the Council's budget plans for 2015/16 to 2017/18.
+Our Revenue Budget Proposals document outlines the main proposals for the Council's budget plans for 2015/16 to 2017/18.
 View the presentation slides from the Budget Consultation event held on 7 January 2015.